adel-bz/Server-Auto-Config/README.md

 # Overview
 This project is about config Ubuntu servers with Ansible.
 In this project, we install some dependencies like Docker and docker-compose on servers for DevOps engineers.
-Also, we wrote some roles for hardening servers.
+Also, we have some roles for hardening servers.

 https://github.com/adel-bz/Ansible-Server-Config/assets/45201934/46729180-8423-464c-b103-7bfbad9174b4